-☐ Initial interview with the potential DFE studer nt. ☐ Read the Field Supervisor Handbook.
-The Handbook are contact with the student.
-Please don't hesitate to confusions that the student cannot answer. • ☐ Agree to be the field supervisor for DFE stude ent. ☐ Assist in arranging housing and other details necommunity and church. necessary to help the student settle into your During the DFE ☐ Upon the student's arrival, establish with the sministry subjects mutually selected by you, the student's ☐ Maintain day-to-day supervision of the studen Schedule extended times of instruction in any percentage. \square Have 10 one-hour training sessions with the st upon. udent on topics that you and the student agree 1.
+☐ Initial interview with potential DFE student. ☐ Read the Field Supervisor Handbook.
+The Ha contact with the student.
+Please don't hesitate to c questions that the student cannot answer. • ☐ Agree to be the field supervisor for DFE stude ent. ☐ Assist in arranging housing and other details recommunity and church. necessary to help the student settle into your During the DFE ☐ Upon the student's arrival, establish with the sidiscuss ministry subjects mutually selected by you 2 11 \square Have 10 one-hour training sessions with the st upon. udent on topics that you and the student agree 1.
 6. 2.
 7. 3.
 8. 4.
 9. 5.
-10. ☐ Evaluate the student's work midway through the Evaluation form that is in the back of this handbook butp://www.mccks.edu/resources/directed-field-extendent so that the student can make improvement ok.
-All forms are also available online at: perience.
-Please discuss this evaluation with the ☐ Continue to monitor the student's progress off Pering instruction and encouragement. ☐ Complete the Final Field Supervisor Evaluation forms in addition to any other evaluation forms ur 1 ☐ (Family Ministry emphasis only) 10 Subst ance Areas Evaluation - done throughout DFE
+10. ☐ Maintain day-to-day supervision of the student feedback.
+Schedule extended times of instruction □ Evaluate the student's work midway through the Evaluation form that is in the back of this handboom that it is in the back of this handboom the student so that the student can make improvement. ok.
+All forms are also available online at: sperience.
+Please discuss this evaluation with ☐ Continue to monitor the student's progress off fering instruction and encouragement. ☐ Complete the Final Field Supervisor Evaluation #2 forms in addition to any other evaluation forms